Chiltern Open Air Museum, Chalfont St Peter

 This immersive ‘living’ museum has over 30 historic buildings from the Chilterns area, a working farm, and a packed schedule of events.

-Set in a rather picturesque 45 acres of Bucks countryside, the Chiltern Open Air Museum (COAM to those in the know) is a fabulous museum ‘en plein air’ with a lot packed into one site including over 30 historic buildings from across the ages – we’re talking genuine old structures that were taken apart and piece-by-piece moved to the current site.
-The selection includes a cottage from Haddenham, a toll house from High Wycombe, multiple barns, and a church from near Chinnor, among many others, all painstakingly restored, full of fascinating details and open for exploring.
+Set in a rather picturesque 45 acres of Bucks countryside, the Chiltern Open Air Museum (COAM to those in the know) is a fabulous museum ‘en plein air’ with a lot packed into one site – you can expect even more as it celebrates its 50th anniversary this year.
+The museum showcases over 30 historic buildings from across the ages plus accessible pathways dotted around the site.
+Filled with genuine old structures that were taken apart and piece-by-piece moved to the current site, you’ll see a cottage from Haddenham, a toll house from High Wycombe, multiple barns, and a church from near Chinnor – all painstakingly restored, full of fascinating details and open for exploring.

-COAM also has an entire working farm (all rare barnyard breeds), an adventure playground, and various gardens including a dig for victory allotment and cherry and apple orchards.
-And easy to miss a little off the beaten track, make sure you don’t miss the Iron Age fort – an impressive reconstruction that brings history off the page.
+COAM also boasts an entire working farm (all rare barnyard breeds), an adventure playground, and various gardens including a dig for victory allotment and cherry and apple orchards.
+And easy to miss a little off the beaten track, make sure you don’t miss the Iron Age roundhouse – an impressive reconstruction that brings history off the page.
+Furry friends are welcome on site on a lead and while there’s no café, drinks and snacks are available to buy.
+Mobility scooters are also available to hire – because getting around should be easy for all.
+Ticket prices here.

 Need to Know